 Mental Health

-Giving up the Fear of Your Imperfections
+Saying No to the Fear of Imperfections

-This means we rely on donations from our community (people like YOU!) to keep our site running.
-We want to be here to support you all through this pandemic and beyond, which is why we are asking you to consider donating whatever you are able.
+This means we rely on donations from our readers (people like YOU!) to keep our site running.

 We back into a corner with our teeth bared.
 We go in kicking and screaming, ready to claw anyone in our path.
-Adrenaline floods into your blood and often times you blindly swipe in order to get out of the place you are in.
+Adrenaline floods into your blood, and oftentimes, you blindly swipe in order to get out of the place you are in.

 Both responses are animalistic.
 We all know about the flight or fight response.
 But what if we chose to say no to fear?